Click here for extremely short version of the below and better viewing on Mobile phone. But everyone should read the below on a laptop/desktop PC.

 - LONG LINES.
-Expect to be up and going early on Friday.
-It wouldn't hurt to think about getting in line at 5am.
-Disney will usually start letting people in a half hour before the park opens, but just to the Main Street area/shops.
+Disneyland will usually start letting people in a half hour before the park opens, but just to the Main Street area/shops.
 If you are in this area before the "Rope Drop", be ready to head towards a popular ride and/or get your first FASTPASS.

-- FASTPASS SYSTEM RUNNING OUT.
-With crowds being so big, the FASTPASS system will run out early in the day.
+- FASTPASS SYSTEM RUNNING OUT on heavy crowd days.
+If crowds are big, the FASTPASS system will run out early in the day.
 And by early, that means 9-11am for popular rides.
 So you have to be ready to go as early as possible or you will miss out on the benefits of the FASTPASS system.

 Advice, warnings & preparedness:

 - CELL PHONES CHARGED (This is a big issue.)- If you have an extra battery or external charger, you might bring it if you think you'll need one.
 Also, if you do use your cell phone for pics and video, do you have enough memory space?
 There's not much time during the day in the park to charge your phone, so try and plan your battery usage accordingly.
 YOUR BATTERY WILL DIE EARLY IF YOU ARE A BIG PHONE USER (text, Instagram, Facebook, photo and video)!!!
 Get extra external chargers - they are a life saver!

 - WATER BOTTLE - Bring an empty one so you can refill it often.
-We don't know what the weather will be like, but probably a lot warmer than we will be used to.
-Follow Mrs. Gimba's list of "What to bring".
 Here's a list of other helpful items to consider (but not necessary): http://www.disneytouristblog.com/what-to-pack-for-disney/ .
 The parks may have updated their hand sanitizers, but just in case, you can always pack a 3.4oz bottle for your own use.

 - GETTING WET/STAYING DRY - There are 2 rides that you can get head-to-toe wet on.
 Grizzly River Run and Splash Mountain.
 People have ridden where they have been a little wet (hardly nothing) to totally soaked.
-So you may want to bring a couple of throw away ponchos - you can buy them cheap at places like Fred Meyer.
+So you may want to bring a couple of throw away ponchos - they are cheap to buy.
 Your choice, but you've been warned!
-It wouldn't be recommended to ride either right before the choir performance or the work shop on Saturday.
 Bring ziplock bags to keep your cell phone in on water rides, and also pack some plastic trash or grocery bags to protect your backpack and even your shoes if you don't want to walk around with soggy tennis shoes.

 - THEFT - Try and keep your personal belongings close to you at all times.
 If carrying a purse, wear it cross body, etc. Backpacks shouldn't have phones or cameras in the side pouch for an easy grab.
 Just be mindful of your personal space and your belongings.

 - MOTION SICKNESS - Do you get car sick, sea sick, etc?
-If you do, you should let your chaperone know.
-Also, check with your parents and Mrs. Gimba on the use of Dramamine or other motion sickness medication.
+Use Dramamine or other motion sickness medication.
 Most of the rides at Disney aren't that bad.
 The worst ride for motion sickness might be Star Tours, and the funny thing is, you never move more than 3' - it's a visual ride.
 If you feel a little nauseous, just close your eyes.
 There are a few roller coasters, but they aren't super wild.
 Only you know your own body's limits, so be prepared.